MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

                        --output none
 ```

-### Return security information to a variable
+### Use `--query` and return security information to a variable

-Using `--query` to store output in a variable is not technically an output format.
+The use of `--query` to store output in a variable is not technically an output format.
 It is a solution to protecting secrets, and is an alternative to using `--output none`.
 For example, when you reset a service principal credential, the password cannot be retrieved again.

 Reset a service principal credential returning output in the default json format: